 Explore Cascade Lakes Scenic Byway

 If you don’t feel like walking or hiking to Pilot Butte for the views, you can take a leisurely drive along the Cascade Lakes Scenic Byway.
 This is, in fact, one of the nations’ most important byways, cutting through the Cascade Mountains, the heart of Central Oregon.
+It is an absolute must-see on every Oregon roadtrip.
 Along your drive, you will pass by the shores of the Deschutes River and about a dozen lakes.
 There are also several geological formations that are worth a visit: Mt.
 Bachelor, High-Mountain Playground, and other beautiful volcanic landscapes.
 Driving along Cascade Lakes Scenic Byway is definitely one of the best things to do near Bend.

 Visit the High Desert Museum